ShinHogera/CM3D2.SceneCapture.Plugin/README.md

 ## Bugs
 - The `Threshold` parameter of the Bloom effect isn't preserved for some reason.
 Adjusting it after loading will allow you to set it to the saved value.
+- Sometimes a bunch of exceptions are printed out in the log on loading a preset and the preset won't load entirely.
+Loading the preset again should make it work.